Telescopes

 Adaptive Optics

 These correct atmospheric distortion caused by the turbulence of the Earth's atmosphere.
-To fully correct the image under poor seeing conditions, development of a high-order AO system was initiated in 2001, demonstrated in 2003, and operational by 2004.
-The systems corrects the image during periods of fair or good seeing to excellent seeing, greatly expanding the time available for fine-scale observing.
+To fully correct the image under poor seeing conditions, the development of a high-order AO system was initiated in 2001, demonstrated in 2003, and operational by 2004.
+The systems correct the image during periods of fair or good seeing to excellent seeing, greatly expanding the time available for fine-scale observing.

 Learn more